markshuttle/juju-lostandfound/README.md

 Lifecycle management, configuration and integration are all events delivered to your charm by the framework.

+The Juju OLM is written in Golang.
+Operators can be written in any language but we do encourage new authors to use the Python Operator Framework for ease of contribution, support and community participation.

 ## Multi cloud and hybrid operations across ARM and x86 infrastructure

 THe Juju OLM supports AWS, Azure, Google, Oracle, OpenStack, VMware and bare